brian7704/OpenTAKServer/README.md

 This project is just beginning and not yet suitable for production.

 ## Current Features
-- Connect via TCP from ATAK
+- Connect via TCP from ATAK and WinTAK
 - SSL
 - Authentication
 - Client certificate enrollment